-Dr. Byers received her M.D. from the University of Iowa Carver College of Medicine and did her clinical training in OB-GYN training at UT-Southwestern in Austin, TX.
-As a medical student, she was a Doris Duke Clinical Research Fellow, and participated in the Iowa Medical Student Research Program.
-Her research was on genetics of preterm birth and genetics of persistent pulmonary hypertension of the newborn.
-She has lived in Spain and Australia prior to moving to Seattle.
+Dr. Byers received her M.D. with Distinction in Research and Distinction in Service from the University of Iowa Carver College of Medicine and did clinical training in OB-GYN at UT-Southwestern in Austin, TX.
+As a medical student, she studied the epidemiology and genetics lipids in pregnancy as a Doris Duke Clinical Research Fellow.
+Her research mentor was Dr. Kristi Borowski.
+She also participated in the Iowa Medical Student Research Program under the mentorship of Dr. Jeff Murray.
+Her project was on genetics of preterm birth and genetics of persistent pulmonary hypertension of the newborn.
+This project was funded by the Bill and Melinda Gates Research Foundation.
+She lived in Spain (and is fluent in Spanish) and Australia prior to moving to Seattle.

 Dr. Dervan received his M.D. and M.B.A. degrees from Harvard Medical School and Harvard University, and did his Internal Medicine training in Seattle at the Univ of Washington Medical Center.
 During graduate school he studied the business models of molecular diagnostic companies.
 He is interested in the translation of genetic and genomic discoveries into new therapeutic and diagnostic tools, and in precision medicine.